weareenvoy/tdd-bowling-example/readme.md

 Based on the previous test, we know that we need to add a case for handling a strike.
 Let’s change the if statement to start with a strike, then go to a spare, then a “normal” frame.

 Now, if you run the test suite, you may find that it still fails.
 Turns out that a frame that has a strike only has one roll in it, not two!
 Update the `BowlingGame::score()` loop to handle that case, and your tests should pass as expected.

+#### Interlude #3 -- Refactoring!

+Follow along with the code completely by following the commits in `refactor/part-3`.

+At this point we’re sitting pretty with our tests, but there are still some refactoring that can be done.
+Let’s match our `isFrameSpare` function with a `isFrameStrike` function, and pull out the `scoreSpareFrame` function to match the `scoreFrame` function.
+Readability!